What’s up with Ray Morgan, you ask? I had the opportunity to visit their Chico headquarters recently to get the scoop. Away we go!

 When we got to RMC’s marketing department, I was very surprised by the amount of dedicated manpower.
 But it wasn’t just the headcount — it was how they utilize their talents that was even more impressive.
 RMC employs their own video production professionals to create marketing content, which makes them the only copier dealer that I am aware of that does so (If you are reading this and you also have an in-house team – I want to know about it!).
 In fact, when we arrived, RMC’s video production crew was hard at work on the company’s latest marketing campaign.
-“We do a lot of video work for sales reps that are sent via telemarketers trying to get that initial appointment,” said Shawn Dyer, director of video production.
+“We do a lot of video work for sales reps that are sent via telemarketers trying to get that initial appointment,” said Shawn Dyer (Director of Video Production), a member of RMC’s marketing team.
 “It’s most engaging.
 People prefer to watch video over anything text or image-based — video scores are just way higher.”

 Our last stop was the warehouse.
 RMC uses every last bit of their 24,000-square foot building 1 and 10,000-square foot building 2, which is also home to the company’s refurb and IT departments, to store equipment and supplies as well as house personnel (and a gym).

-Once in the warehouse we began with the refurb department.
+Our first stop in the warehouse was the refurb department.
 The department has come a long way, according to Scarff.
 20 years ago, he said, when something would come in, they’d take a look and say, “That looks pretty good.
 Can we clean this up?
 Can we sell this?”
 But now, the company has stricter standards for what they’ll touch.
 “We have a very low meter cut off,” said Scarff.
 “We want it to be only one or two years old, and we won’t go back more than one generation.”